getodk/docs/docs/docs-tech-guide.rst

             If you get an error here, something went wrong.
             Try running the installer again.
-            If the problem persists, and you can't debug it yourself, asks us about it on |odk-slack|_.

          .. _Python installer for Mac: https://www.python.org/downloads/mac-osx/